datayana/datayana.github.io/pages/study/zen/gateless-case2-full.md

 - explain the structure
 - one point/argument can come back several times, under different reads

 ## Read 1.
-Schools on the nature of enlightenment
+On the nature of enlightenment

 > Making his bows he said, "I am released from the body of a fox.
 The body is __on the other side of this mountain__.